necla87/MongoDB_API_Test/README.md

 - Use Postman to test each endpoint.
 - Verify the status codes, response formats, and data correctness.

+1. **8.
+HTTP**
+   *Manually verify HTTP method handling for various endpoints, ensuring correct status codes and responses for each method.*

+2. **9.
+Verify and Handle the Updates**
+   *Manually test the API's handling of updates to records, ensuring that changes are accurately reflected and persisted.*

+3. **GET 1.
+All Venues**
+   *Fetch a list of all available venues.
+This manual test confirms that the data is returned correctly and in the expected format.*

+4. **GET 2.
+JSON**
+   *Ensure that the API consistently returns JSON-formatted responses for GET requests, maintaining data integrity.*

+5. **POST 3.
+Invalid**
+   *Manually test the API's response to invalid data submissions, verifying proper error handling and messaging.*

+6. **GET 4.
+Filtering**
+   *Manually validate the API's filtering capabilities, ensuring accurate results based on specified filters.*

+7. **GET 5.
+Pagination**
+   *Manually check the implementation of pagination, ensuring that data is divided into pages appropriately.*

+8. **POST 6.
+Special Characters**
+   *Manually verify that the API can correctly handle special characters and non-English text in input and response data.*

+9. **POST 7.
+Multiple Requests**
+   *Manually assess the API's performance under concurrent requests, ensuring stability and data consistency.*

 ### Automated Testing
 - Run the automated tests with Postman:
 - use the Collection Runner to execute the tests.

+ **8. HTTP Methods**
+   *Test the correct handling of various HTTP methods (GET, POST, PUT, DELETE) across all endpoints.
+This includes verifying status codes, data formats, and response content.*

+ **9. Handle the Updates for Events**
+   *Ensure that the API correctly processes updates to existing events, including modifications to event details and verifying the changes in subsequent responses.*

+ **GET 1.
+All Events**
+   *Fetch a list of all available events.
+This test confirms that the API returns the expected data format and content.*

+ **GET 2.
+JSON Format**
+   *Validate that the API returns responses in JSON format for GET requests, ensuring data consistency and format compliance.*

+ **GET 3.
+Invalid Request**
+   *Test the API's error handling by making invalid requests.
+This includes verifying that the API returns appropriate error codes and messages.*

+ **GET 4.
+Filtering**
+   *Check the API's ability to filter events based on specified criteria.
+This test verifies that the correct subset of data is returned when filters are applied.*

+ **GET 5.
+Pagination**
+   *Test the API's implementation of pagination, ensuring that responses are correctly segmented into pages when a large dataset is requested.*

+ **POST 6.
+Special Characters**
+   *Verify that the API handles special characters and non-English text correctly in both input and output data.*

+ **POST 7.
+Multiple Requests**
+   *Assess the API's ability to manage concurrent requests.
+This test ensures that multiple requests are processed correctly and without data inconsistency.*

 ### Database
 MongoDB Atlas URL: 'mongodb+srv://neclasaglam87:necla4820@cluster0.hem47xr.mongodb.net/PVT23?retryWrites=true&w=majority',